 ELPA_DIR: Path to ELPA install directory; should be the folder containing ‘include’ and ‘lib’.

-Note: If you install ELPA from source, please add a symlink to avoid the additional include file folder with version name:
+Note: In ABACUS v3.5.1 or earlier, if you install ELPA from source , please add a symlink to avoid the additional include file folder with version name:

 FFTW3_DIR: Path to FFTW3.

 Note: In ABACUS v3.5.1 or earlier, Libxc built from source with Makefile is NOT supported; please compile Libxc with CMake instead.